Dominic2000code/Weather-and-Air-Quality-checker/readMe.md

 ## **Weather and Air Quality Checker**
 This is a simple app built with python.
-Check pipfile the to the prerequisites to run the file.
+Check pipfile for the prerequisites to run the program.

 ### **Air Quality Checker**
 This part was built with an API from [AirNow](https://www.airnow.gov/).